bpda-research-division/neighborhood-change/ABOUT.md

 * how to create your own version of the app
 * how to update the underlying data for an existing app

 The Neighborhood Change Explorer is built in R Shiny, a framework for building web applications using the R programming language.
-The app consists of three R files:
+The app consists of three R source files:

 | name | description |
 | -------- | --------- |